kasketis/netfox/README.md

 . . .
 #endif
 </pre>
-in order to prevent the library execution in your production app
+to prevent library’s execution on your production app

 #### Usage

 Just shake your device and check what's going right or wrong!
-Shake again and go back to your app!
+Shake again and go back to your app! fact
 ![](https://raw.githubusercontent.com/kasketis/netfox/master/assets/shake.png)

 #### Features